thephon22/TNT-UHC-Wiki/gamemodes/regular.md

 ## Loot Drops

-Please see [Drops & Sponsorships](/docs/drops) for details about regarding the contents of loot tables.
+Please see [Drops & Sponsorships](/docs/drops) for details regarding the contents of the loot drops, as well as detailed information about the loot tables.

 Time | Loot
 ---:|---